scakc/NPBCL/README.md

 # Bayesian Structure Adaptation for Continual Learning
-This is a PyTorch implementation of the Bayesian Structure Adaptation for Continual Learning.
+This repository is PyTorch implementation of the Bayesian Structure Adaptation for Continual Learning : [link](https://arxiv.org/abs/1912.03624).

 ## Requirements
   * Keras 2.2.5